Chewing and Digestion: The Most Underrated Wellness Habit

 What Can You Do to Improve Chewing and Digestion?

-• Pay attention to symptoms.
-Cracked teeth, sore gums, tight jaw?
+Pay attention to symptoms.
+Cracked teeth, sore gums, and a tight jaw?
 They all affect how well you chew and digest.

 Digestion begins way before your stomach gets involved.